Rachnerd/angular2/README.md

 ```

 ### Assignment 2 Configurable services
-###### Why this assignment?
+###### Introduction
 Currently there's a PeopleService that contains rest functionality.
-The hardcoded url '/people' and the return types of the methods
+The hardcoded url '/people' together with the types of the methods
 make this service not reusable.
 In this assignment we're going to explore 2 ways of making a reusable Rest service:

 - RestService: Configurable with provide().